jessicamosouza/jessicamosouza/README.md

 ### Glad to see you here!
-I'm a Computer Science student at Universidade Estácio looking for my very first experience in the field.
-Up to now, I'm learning Python, Golang, and Java.
+Software Engineer Intern and Computer Science student

 <div align="center">